 A/ In the object?

-When we look for the value of things, the most natural reflex is probably to look for it in the things themselves.
-I call this reflex ‘axiological objectivism’.
-Value scrutinised in the thing itself, at the heart of it, questioned in various ways, by various methods; it is by studying the world itself that we will discover its value.
+When we seek the value of things, our most instinctive reaction is likely to search for it within the things themselves.
+I refer to this instinct as ‘axiological objectivism’.
+Value is scrutinised within the object itself, at its core, studied through various methods; by observing the world directly, we believe we will uncover its value.

-The failure of this attitude seems obvious to us, if we accept that values are in fact still unfounded.
-We have already examined some of the latent methods, not explicitly thematised, that objectivism was able to use: the qualitative method, hedonism, etc., but we still have to examine the two methods that were favoured by objectivism and conceptualised: intuitionism and the projects for a formal axiology.
+The failure of this approach seems clear if we accept that values remain unfounded.
+We have already explored some of the latent, unthematized methods that objectivism employed, such as the qualitative method and hedonism; however, we must now examine the two methods that objectivism both favoured and conceptualised: intuitionism and formal axiology.

 1/ Axiological intuitionism